React Error Boundary Mistake

 Solution

-If you still want to show the fallback UI when the error happens in the event handler, a great solution for this is to use the react-error-boundary library.
+If you still want to show the fallback UI when an error occurs in an event handler, a great solution is to use the react-error-boundary library.

-I've been using this library in every single react app that I've been working on.
-Great library, as the author is a former react core team member.
+I've been using this library in every React app I've worked on.
+It's a great library—and its author is a former React core team member.

-react-error-boundary provides a lot of usefull features for error handling in react app, and it's very easy to use also.
+The react-error-boundary library provides many useful features for error handling in React apps, and it's very easy to use.

 import { ErrorBoundary, useErrorHandler } from 'react-error-boundary';